For information on OSSE's guidance message from April 15th, 2020, please click here.

 Guidance Related to COVID-19: Subsidized Child Care Provider Attendance and Payment (Updated April 17, 2020)

-Background As part of the District of Columbia Government’s response to the coronavirus (COVID-19) outbreak in the United States, the Office of the State Superintendent of Education (OSSE) is sharing updated guidance regarding the attendance policy and payment processes for subsidized child care providers.
+As part of the District of Columbia Government’s response to the coronavirus (COVID-19) outbreak in the United States, the Office of the State Superintendent of Education (OSSE) is sharing updated guidance regarding the attendance policy and payment processes for subsidized child care providers.

-Scope OSSE is continuing payments to subsidized child care providers, given the extended public health-related closures, and this document contains amended payment calculation criteria.
+OSSE is continuing payments to subsidized child care providers, given the extended public health-related closures, and this document contains amended payment calculation criteria.
 Please see below for more details.
 Also included in this document is the previously issued guidance regarding the attendance requirements during closure and continuation of payments for subsidized child care providers during approved closures based on changed operating status due to public health actions.

-Date Issued This guidance was issued on April 17, 2020 and will take effect May 1, 2020, and remain in effect until May 31, 2020, or until the effective date of subsequent revised guidance, whichever is later.
+This guidance was issued on April 17, 2020 and will take effect May 1, 2020, and remain in effect until May 31, 2020, or until the effective date of subsequent revised guidance, whichever is later.

-Guidance Based on the emergency Mayor’s Orders and the issuance of a public health emergency by the Mayor, OSSE has activated the District-wide Child Care Disaster Response Plan (CCDRP).
+Based on the emergency Mayor’s Orders and the issuance of a public health emergency by the Mayor, OSSE has activated the District-wide Child Care Disaster Response Plan (CCDRP).